kwiats/QuotesAPI/README.md

-# REST API Quotes in Polnish and English
+# REST API Quotes in Polish and English

 ### To-do: